Injection Molding Wall Thickness: Uniform Walls Thickness Guide

 • Improved gating

-Improved gating means making sure that the material flow is evenly distributed throughout the mold.
+Improved gating means ensuring the material flow is evenly distributed throughout the mold.
 You can do this by using a larger gate or adding more gates.

 • Rapid cooling